dhasoft-rs/7Seg-Slint-Widget/README.en.md

  # TFRT 02 - 7Seg-Slint-Widget

-The aim of this project is to create a ‘7-segment display’ Custom Widget.
+The goal of this project is to create a ‘7-segment display’ Custom Widget.
 All the elements that will make up the GUI are defined in the app-window.slint file.

 <p align="center">
   <img width="250" src="/7SegWidget.png">